probmods/probmods2/exercises/occams-razor.md

 ///

 // TODO: add a condition to this function that
-// calls genInterval with the parameters extracted from
+// calls genSetFromInterval with the parameters extracted from
 // your hypothesis string.
 // *Hint*: If you're having trouble converting fron strings to integers try the lodash function _.parseInt(). var getSetFromHypothesis = function(rule) {